Reading Across Berkshire County

 Alford

-Town Hall, 2 Rowe Road, Great Barrington
+Town Hall, 2 Rowe Road (Great Barrington)

 Cheshire

-Cheshire Cheese Press Monument, corner of Church Street and School Street
+corner of Church and School streets

 Dalton